sojwolf/iNaturalist_traits/maps_GBIF/README.md

 ## Trait maps

 Here you will find trait maps based on GBIF data and traits found in the TRY gap-filled dataset in GeoTIFF format at a 0.2°, 0.5°, and 2° resolutions.
-Each folder also contains the sPlotOpen maps for all respective traits and resolutions.
+Each folder also contains the sPlotOpen-based maps for all respective traits and resolutions.

-The folder *traitmaps* contains simple maps with the mean ln-transformed trait values for each pixel.
-The folder *more_layers* contains .grd files with more layers: **observation count, mean, median, and standard deviation**.
+The folder *traitmaps* contains .grd files for each trait (see list below) with multiple layers: **observation count, mean, median, standard deviation, 05% quantile, 95% quantile**.
 These can be loaded as a brick of layers in R as follows:

 ```
 library(raster)